choosehappy/HistoQC/Readme.md

 # Citation
 ---
-If you use this software, please consider citing it:
+If you find this software useful, please drop me a line and/or consider citing it:

 { bibtex, ref }